John Lounds, president & CEO (Photo by Simon Wilson)

 John joined NCC as its president and CEO in October 1997.
 Through his leadership, NCC has further defined its unique role as an organization that works with individuals and groups across Canada who share NCC’s passion for land conservation.
 NCC uses creative means to achieve this goal.

 Under John’s leadership, NCC has achieved great success, having grown from an annual budget of $8 million in 1997 to approximately $80 million by 2017.
-In the process NCC has helped conserve 2,800,000 acres (more than 1.1 million hectares) of ecologically significant lands across Canada since 1962.
+In the process NCC and its partners have helped to protect 14 million hectares (35 million acres) of ecologically significant lands across Canada since 1962.
 While NCC has accomplished much over the past decade, in John’s view, “there is so much more to do.”

-John is a governor of the University of Waterloo, and was previously a member of the Dean’s Advisory Committee at the Faculty of Environment at the University of Waterloo.
+John was previously a governor of the University of Waterloo, as well as a member of the Dean’s Advisory Committee at the Faculty of Environment at the University of Waterloo.
 He has served as a director of the George Cedric Metcalf Charitable Foundation, the Smart Prosperity Initiative, the International Land Conservation Network and on the Canadian councils of the North American Bird Conservation Initiative and the North American Wetlands Conservation Act.

 Born in Brantford, Ontario and raised in Meaford, John enjoys outdoor pursuits, particularly canoeing, birding and cross-country skiing.
 He is also an avid traveller, having explored various parts of the world, including Japan, India, Africa, Southeast Asia and South America.